panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

 To access the value stored inside a ref simply read `myRef.value` property.
 Same way if you want to update the value of a ref simply update `myRef.value = 'New value'` property.

-It is important to remember that refs in Vue are *reactive*.
-Which means that if you render inside the template a ref value, then changing that value programatically makes Vue re-render the ref value on the webpage.
+Refs in Vue are *reactive* values.
+Meaning that if you render in the template a ref value, then changing that value programatically makes Vue re-render the output to reflect the ref change.

-Vue can also create refs implicitely: for example when you use `computed()` API.
+Vue can also create refs implicitely: for example `computed()` API returns a ref.

-Last but not least you can `watch()` API to detect when a ref value changes.
+Last but not least `watch()` API lets you detect when a ref value changes: `watch(myRef, callback)`.